Graduates of Accredited Canadian Programs

 Please read the instructions listed below before beginning your application with NBASLPA as it will explain how to apply and what documents are required.
 Payment of applicable fees is not required until documents are uploaded so it is advisable to begin this process early as it may take time to complete or obtain all required documents.
 After documents and payment are submitted, the average turnaround time is 2 weeks.

 Your application will only be considered once all documents are received.
-Applicants are encouraged to submit their application prior to receiving CETP test results to avoid delays.
 The following items are required to process your application.

 - A completed Membership Application Form.
 All required information must be included.

 - Criminal records check including Vulnerable Sector Check.
 Form must be original, notarized, and within 6 months of issue.
 Upon your request, NBASLPA can provide a letter for you to submit to the police.
 Form must be mailed to NBASLPA (PO Box 23113, Moncton, NB E1A 6S8).
 We will make a copy and return the original to you.
 A police-issued password-protected PDF document is also acceptable.

 - An official record of all supervised clinical practicum hours endorsed by the practicum coordinator or the director of your university program(s).
 Additional letters outlining training and/or experience not included in the record of clinical practice hours may be included as supporting information at your discretion.

 - Official transcripts of all your graduate coursework specifically in speech-language pathology and audiology.
 Official transcripts are issued by the university and sent directly to NBASLPA.
 If program requirements have been completed but official transcripts are not available at the time of application, an official letter from the director of your Master’s program, verifying that you have completed all required coursework and supervised clinical hours of the program, will be accepted until official transcripts are available.